legendschwab/cmor438individual/Unsupervised Machine Learning/2. DBSCAN/README.md

 The general algorithm begins with defining core points in our data set.
 Core points have at least $k$ points within an $\epsilon$ distance surrounding it.
 Both $k$ and $\epsilon$ are user-defined parameters.

-Afterwards, randomly choose a core point and assign it to cluster 1.
+After defining all the core points, randomly choose a core point and assign it to cluster 1.
 Add all core points close to this initial core point to cluster 1.
 Then, add all core points that are close to any other core point in cluster 1.
 Keep adding core points iteratively until there are none left.
 Afterwards, add all non-core points that are close to cluster.
 Now, you have finished creating the first cluster.

 Repeat this previous step by selecting a new core point that has not already been assigned to a cluster.
 Keep going until all core points have been assigned to a cluster.
 At the end, all remaining points that are left over are considered noise.